sajeetharan/SajeeWeb/blog/2018/08/2018-08-04-a-checklist-for-building-angular-web-applications-in-the-correct-way/index.md

 ---
-title: "A checklist for building Angular web applications in the correct way"
+title: A checklist for building Angular web applications in the correct way
-utcDate: "2018-08-04"
+Date: '2018-08-04'
 categories:
-  - "javascript"
+  - javascript
-  - "visualstudio"
+  - visualstudio
 tags:
-  - "angular"
+  - angular
-  - "angularcli"
+  - angularcli
-  - "typescript"
+  - typescript
-coverImage: "angular_checklist.jpg"
+coverImage: angular_checklist.jpg
+utcDate: '2025-04-24T09:52:37.523Z'
 ---

 Hey guys, There has not been a  proper resource to have a checklist to make sure that applicaiton is flawless.I decided to write a simple tips on checklist items needed before you deploy your app to production.Following are a few Angular Code Review Checklists useful while doing a peer review of Angular code.
 Make sure to check these when you are building a production ready application